McMahonLab/Scripts/README.md

 * `MetaPathwaysInstallation.md` - Instructions for installing MetaPathways on the server.
 * `MetaPathwaysProtocol.md` - Protocol for building a PGDB
 * `Config` and `Param` files - configuration and parameter files for running MetaPathways locally and on the server.

+### Phylogeny
+Scripts for building phylogenetic trees.
+Currently only contains scripts for building tree using Phylosift marker genes.